Professor Lee Brown

 Profile

-I am Professor of Aquatic Science.
-Within the River Basin Processes and Management research group I lead research on river ecosystems and aquatic ecology.
+I am Professor of Aquatic Science in the River Basin Processes and Management research group where I lead research on river ecosystems and aquatic ecology.
 Through my research I aim to increase understanding of how aquatic ecosystem biodiversity and functional processes respond to environmental change.

 I am a freshwater ecologist with a particular interest in river ecosystems.
-My work crosses several research fields (population and community ecology, hydrology and geomorphology).
-I am particularly interested in river ecosystems in cold regions (alpine, arctic), the effects of catchment management (e.g. artificial drainage, vegetation burning, environmental-flows) on rivers, and aquatic food webs.
-Administratively, I have previously held the roles of Director of Research and led the school’s submission to REF2021.
+My work crosses several research fields (population and community ecology, hydrology, water quality, geomorphology).
+I work on climate change impacts on river ecosystems in mountainous regions (alpine, Arctic), the effects of catchment management and water quality (e.g. environmental-flows, land management) on rivers in the UK, and aquatic food webs.
+Administratively, I previously held the roles of Director of Research & Innovation and led the school’s submission to REF2021.

 Responsibilities